vscode-langservers/vscode-css-languageserver-bin/README.md

 css-languageserver --stdio
 ```

-However the server can be launched also with one of the following transports:
+The server can also be launched with one of the following transports:

 ```bash
 css-languageserver --socket={number}